Tax in Azerbaijan

 How does Azerbaijan tax cryptoassets?

-No dedicated crypto tax framework.
-Central Bank advisory: cryptoassets not legal tender.
-Where declared, gains fall under existing investment-income categories at applicable rates.
-Mining and staking are business income at corporate rates.
-Dedicated CASP licensing pending parliamentary action.
+No dedicated cryptoasset tax framework exists as of 2026.
+The Central Bank of Azerbaijan positions cryptoassets as not legal tender.
+Where declared, gains from occasional crypto trading fall under investment-income categories at 14%-25% PIT rates.
+Regular business crypto activity is taxed at the 20% CIT rate.
+Mining and staking are treated as business income.
+A dedicated CASP licensing framework remains pending parliamentary action.

 How many tax treaties does Azerbaijan have?